Biometris/statgenGWAS/cran-comments.md

-Release with some extra options, small bug fixes and significantly improved documentation
+Release with some extra options, small bug fixes and significantly improved documentation.
 * New options in plot functions.
-* Small bug fixes.
+* Small bug fixes, including error on cran check results.
 * Improved vignette and function documentation + extra examples.

 ## Test environments